-IAS 2019 – Union Public Service Commission (UPSC) has released the Admit Card for Civil Services (Main) Examination 2019 to be conducted on September 20, 21, 22,28, 29, 2019.
-Earlier the result of Civil Services / IAS 2019 on July 13, 2019, of preliminary exam held on June 2, 2019 was released.
-After exam, answer key for IAS Paper 1 and Paper 2 were published.
-Shortlisted candidates can appear in Mains exam.
-The applications for mains examination will start from August 01, 2019.
+IAS 2019 – Union Public Service Commission (UPSC) conducts the special meeting on June 05, 2020 and decided to resume the personality test for the remaining candidates from July 20 – 30, 2020.
+Earlier, the result of the Civil Services (Main) Examination 2019 has been released.
+Shortlisted candidates can appear in personality tests.
 Final selection is after prelims, mains, interview, for 896 vacancies.
 Get here complete details and latest updates of IAS 2019 including notification, exam date, application form, admit card, answer key, result, cut off.

 UPSC IAS/ Civil Services 2019